 Although glomerular filtration rate (GFR) is equal to the sum of the filtration rates in all functioning nephrons and can be regarded as a rough measure of the number of them, it is important to recognize that this estimated value can be insensitive in detecting the number of lost nephrons because of compensatory increases in the GFR of working nephrons, secondary to increased glomerular capillary pressure or glomerular hypertrophy.
 In 2002, a new definition and classification of chronic kidney disease was published.
 A glomerular filtration rate <60 ml/min/1.73m2 measured repeatedly for 3 months or more was adapted to define chronic kidney disease irrespective of other signs of kidney damage.
 This value represents a reduction of more than half of the normal value (125 ml/min/1.73m2) in young adults.
 A decrease in glomerular filtration rate enhances the risk for accumulation of medications that depend on renal excretion.

 It is obvious that glomerular filtration rate (GFR) measures how well the kidneys remove the waste from blood.
-GFR is an evaluation of kidney function.
-Special formulae have been developed to estimate GFR.
-The two best known equations are the equation published by Cockcroft-Gault in 1976 and the most recent equation published by Levey et al. in 1999 using the data from the Modification of Diet in Renal Disease (MDRD) study.
-The creatinine-based Cockcroft and MDRD equations are widely used to estimate GFR in general populations.
+Since GFR is an evaluation of kidney function, special formulae have been developed to estimate GFR.
+The two best known equations are the equation published by Cockcroft-Gault in 1976 and the most recent equation published by Levey et al. in 1999 using data from the Modification of Diet in Renal Disease (MDRD) study.
+The creatinine-based Cockcroft-Gault and MDRD equations are widely used to estimate GFR in general populations.
 The MDRD study-equation is considered the gold-standard in nephrology.
-The MDRD study estimates GFR in comparison to its measurement by the iothalamate method, whereas the Cockcroft-Gault equation estimates creatinine clearance, which is not identical to the eGFR (estimated GFR), sensu stricto.
+The MDRD study estimates GFR in comparison to its measurement by the iothalamate method, whereas the Cockcroft-Gault equation estimates creatinine clearance — which is not identical to the eGFR (estimated GFR) in the narrow sense.

-The most commonly used formulas to calculate creatinine clearance (CCr or CrCl) and glomerular filtration rate (GFR) are the Cockcroft-Gault and MDRD (Modification of Diet in Renal Disease) formulas which tend to underestimate renal function by approximately 25% to 30% at its upper limit in normal individuals as well as patients with chronic kidney disease.
-The Cockcroft-Gault formula, calculated with adjusted body weight (AjBW) instead of total body weight (TBW), performs best.
+The most commonly used formulas to calculate creatinine clearance (CCr) and glomerular filtration rate (GFR) are the Cockcroft-Gault (C&G) and MDRD (Modification of Diet in Renal Disease) formulas which tend to underestimate renal function by approximately 25% to 30% at its upper limit in normal individuals as well as patients with chronic kidney disease.
+The Cockcroft-Gault formula, derived with adjusted body weight [AjBW ref № 31] instead of total body weight (TBW), performs best.
 Creatinine clearance measured from 24-hour urine samples is associated with problems when determining the glomerular filtration rate.
 Improper urine collection is a major factor which could significantly affect the final result.
 Nonetheless, 24-hour urine collection is unfortunately still the method that is frequently used in many clinics and hospitals to evaluate renal function.

 The accuracy of creatinine clearance is influenced by: the completeness of timed urine collections, the amount of red meat in the diet, high protein supplements, the within-subject and analytical variability, strenuous exercise, some medications, and stress.
 Trauma, severe infection, and menstrual cycle, have been shown to affect urinary creatinine excretion and therefore potentially creatinine clearance.
 Longitudinal studies in men however suggest that, the loss of renal function with age (-1.07±0.42ml/min/1.73m2 per year) is not an inevitable process.
 Creatinine clearance is proportional to body size, resulting in gender differences.
 Consequently, age- and gender-adjusted reference ranges are warranted for creatinine clearance.
 In general, reference values for women are not determined directly, but are calculated by adjusting male values.